641i130/641i130/README.md

-# こんばんは！

-I'm 641i130 or also known as Caret.
-A few of my current interests are as follows:
+Hello, I'm 641i130 or Caret.
+Here are some of my many projects and interests:

 - 🖨️ 3D Printing
 - 🖥️ Server configuration